-Seoul stock indices surged on April 14, 2026, while cooling geopolitical friction in the Middle East sparked a wave of aggressive buying across the main trading board.
+Seoul markets surged while cooling geopolitical friction in the Middle East sparked a wave of aggressive buying across the main trading board.
 Morning gains accelerated throughout the session, pushing the primary index toward a psychological threshold that had eluded traders for months.
 Financial analysts in the capital city linked the movement directly to diplomatic breakthroughs that stabilized regional oil supply routes.
+The rally was reported on April 14, 2026.
 Investors reacted with immediate buy orders, liquidating defensive positions in favor of riskier equity assets.

 Equity benchmarks finished the day at 2.74 percent higher, reaching a level of 5,998.42 by the closing bell.
 Local brokerage houses reported heavy volume in the final thirty minutes of trade, a phenomenon driven by institutional rebalancing.
 While early sessions showed some hesitation, the prevailing sentiment shifted as reports from the Persian Gulf indicated a cessation of hostilities.
 Major export-oriented firms saw their valuations climb as shipping lanes reopened for commercial transit.